-- Health and welfare costs increased \$95 million for the first quarter, largely due to increased contributions to multiemployer plans resulting from contractual contribution rate increases, an overall increase in the size of the workforce and one additional operating day. - Pension expense increased \$23 million for the first quarter primarily due to additional expense for multiemployer pension plans, which were impacted by contractual contribution rate increases and one additional operating day. - Vacation, holiday and excused absence expense increased \$19 million for the first quarter, due to salary increases, growth in the overall size of the workforce and one additional operating day. - Workers' compensation expense decreased \$26 million in the first quarter.
+- Health and welfare costs increased \$80 million for the second quarter (\$175 million year-to-date), largely due to increased contributions to multiemployer plans resulting from contractual contribution rate increases, an overall increase in the size of the workforce and one additional operating day year-to-date. - Pension expense increased \$20 million for the second quarter (\$43 million year-to-date), primarily due to additional expense for multiemployer pension plans, which were impacted by contractual contribution rate increases and one additional operating day year-to-date. - Vacation, holiday and excused absence expense increased \$20 million for the second quarter (\$39 million year-to-date), due to salary increases, growth in the overall size of the workforce and one additional operating day year-to-date. - Workers' compensation expense decreased \$2 million in the second quarter (\$28 million year-to-date).
 Insurance reserves are established for estimates of the loss that we will ultimately incur on reported workers' compensation claims, as well as estimates of claims that have been incurred but not reported, and take into account a number of factors including our history of claim losses, payroll growth and the impact of safety improvement initiatives.
-In the first quarter of 2016, we experienced more favorable actuarial adjustments compared with 2015, resulting in decreased expense.
+In 2016, we have experienced more favorable actuarial adjustments compared with 2015, resulting in decreased expense.